• Europes biggest bike selection

 How to convert a road bike to a gravel bike?
 Is that even a good idea?

 Can you turn a road bike into a gravel bike?
-And if that is possible, is that actually a good idea?
+And if that is possible, is that a good idea?
 Gravel bikes have hit the cycling scene like no other.
-Who knew we needed a do-it-all bike which one minute could be flying down a trail, another pushing 20mph plus on a road?
+Who knew we needed a do-it-all bike that could, one minute, be flying down a trail and, another, pushing 20mph plus on a road?
 They are fantastic to ride and are sought after by many.

-We often get asked here at buycycle: "How to convert a road bike to a gravel bike?”
+We often get asked here at buycycle: "How do you convert a road bike to a gravel bike?”
 In this article, we are going to discuss just that.
 We will discuss what makes a gravel bike, the components you need, and much more.

 👋